-Prerequisites or Recommendations: This course is recommended for only the most serious of students.
+Prerequisites or Recommendations: Application due March 2, 2020 by 3:00 in the counseling center.
+(Pick up application in the information racks in the main commons).
+This course is recommended for only the most serious of students.
 The reading level required in this course is 11th grade level.
 The A.P.
 American Government course is designed for the college-bound student and is open to juniors in place of the general American Government class.
 This course is designed to cover the objectives prescribed by the College Board program that will allow students to take the Advanced Placement Test.

 A.P.
-COMPARATIVE GOVERNMENT AND POLITICS 03624 A / B 11-12
+COMPARATIVE GOVERNMENT AND POLITICS

+03624 A / B 11-12 2 SEM 1 credit